Perhaps you’ve heard that hearing more than one conversation at the same time is sensory overload and overwhelming to autistic people.

 They may say that paying attention to the conversation they’re having with one other individual is nearly impossible – even totally impossible – because other conversations are too distracting.

 In the spring of 2022 I was diagnosed autistic.
 As a result, I’ve developed a strong interest in attending get-togethers for autistic adults.
-I’ve been around neurotypicals all my life and wanted a refreshing change!

 We all occupied three tables.
 And let me tell you, it was a constant buzz of voices – and loud.

-At one point there were three autists at a table, plus me and another autist at a small table right across from them.
+At one point there were three Autists at a table, plus me and another Autist at a small table right across from them.

-All of us were interacting while the other five people (including the caretaker and child) at the next table were also going at it.
 Trust me, it was not a quiet atmosphere.
 There was the continuous buzz of socializing that you’d hear at any pizza place.

-The autist at my table did most of the talking (he was very talkative), and I, along with the three other autistic people, had no difficulty following him while we all heard conversations going on at the next table.
+The man at my table did most of the talking (he was very talkative), and I, along with the three other autistic people, had no difficulty following him while we all heard conversations going on at the next table.

 They also had no trouble following me, or anyone else in our group who took a turn speaking.

-Eventually the 11th person showed up and soon joined the table of three autistics across from my table.
-He had no difficulty paying attention to the autist at my table while the buzz one table over went on.
+Eventually the 11th person showed up and soon joined the table of three Autistics across from my table.

-At one point I was standing with five autistic people; we were in an oval formation.
 Person “A” was conversing with Person “B” while Person “C” was conversing with Person “D.” This meant that two of us, including myself, were silent.

-What was striking was that none of the four autistics who were talking got confused or overwhelmed by the other talking pair standing only feet from them.
+What was striking was that none of the four Autistics who were talking got confused or overwhelmed by the other talking pair standing only feet from them.

 In other words, Persons A and B were easily carrying on while Persons C and D – about a leg length away – were also talking up a storm.
 And this went on for several nonstop minutes.

 But it doesn’t end there.
 Nearby was a playground with several young kids who were screaming and hollering.
+This didn’t phase anyone.

-A few weeks prior I had met up with autistics at a large, popular bowling center.
 It was even noisier – what with big crowds on that Friday evening, along with loud music and pins being knocked over.

 Half the group bowled while the other half sat at a table for socializing.
-Nobody had any problem paying attention to conversations amid a very loud ambience.

 Those who struggle to pay attention to conversations amid the noise of nearby conversations or other sources of loud noise would likely pass on signing up for these kinds of activities.